zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 When a market is created, the prize pool is empty, and the balance of the prize pool cannot be changed except by minting and burning full sets.
-These rules guarantee the prize pool contains exactly 1 ZTG for every full set of outcome tokens.
+These rules guarantee the prize pool contains exactly 1 ZTG for every full set of outcome tokens in circulation.
 The purpose of these mechanics is to ensure that when the market resolves, all tokens can be redeemed for ZTG from the prize pool (for details, see [Resolving Markets and Redeeming Tokens]), and that the prize pool is empty after all tokens are redeemed.

 <!-- prettier-ignore -->
 :::important